-When something goes wrong with your system, for instance, bad drivers, system corruption, or misconfigured Windows settings, the first thought which strikes you is to restore the system to its previous state.
+When something goes wrong with your system, for instance, bad drivers, system corruption, or misconfigured Windows settings, the first thought that strikes you is to restore the system to its previous state.
 And of course, this is also the commonly suggested option by many.
 However, you might not be sure on how to go about it, and what exactly happens when you do System Restore.
 Well, we are here to help you.

 Windows System Restore –

 System Restore is a built-in Windows feature that helps to fix certain computer issues that make the system run slowly.
 Simply put, it is used to roll back the Windows system to its previous known state where it was working fine.
 How is this done?
 By creating Restore Points every now and then.
 A feature called System Protection creates and saves restore points on your computer regularly.

 Restore points are snapshots (or in simple terms: backups) of registry settings, Windows system files, hardware drivers, and program files.
 They can be created manually, and are also automatically created while installing programs, updates, or when there are changes to system configurations.